tylerhys/Restart-Script/README.md

 ```

 Step 4:
-Create a new screen to run your script
+Create a new screen to run your script.
+CTRL + A + D to detach once you are done.
 ```
 # Create new screen
 screen -S restart